Absence of cross-sublattice spin pumping and spin-transfer torques in collinear antiferromagnets: Microscopic calculations

+is a (higher-order) correction term never claimed before.
+After a straightforward re-ordering of terms, Eq.~\eqref{eq:Is_and_correction} can be effectively written as

-where we mention again that $G^{mn}$ and $G^{nm}$ are not present (they vanish identically as required by symmetry).
-The generalized spin pumping formula Eq.~\eqref{eq:Is_after_correction} contains four different components of the interfacial spin conductance that are determined by the scattering matrix as
+where $G^{mn}$ and $G^{nm}$ indeed vanish as required by the $PT$ symmetry; they could appear only as a consequence of imperfections (such as roughness) on a compensated interface.
+Eq.~\eqref{eq:Is_after_correction} is a generalized spin pumping formula involving four independent components of the interfacial spin conductance.
+These terms are determined by the corresponding components of the scattering matrix as